- The University of Texas School of Law

 J.D., 2013, with highest honors; Vice Chancellor; Order of the Coif; Associate Editor, Texas Law Review; Dean’s Achievement Awards in Secured Credit and Economic Analysis of Law

 B.A., Political Science, 2008, with honors in Political Science; with Distinction in General Scholarship

 Nat Lipanovich is a member of the firm’s Litigation Group, where he focuses on all types of commercial litigation.
 He is currently working on cases involving unfair competition, false advertising, trade secrets, breach of contract, and employment law, and he has significant experience with complex litigation.
 Nat has also represented clients in cases involving patent litigation, class action defense, and securities litigation.
 His practice has spanned a variety of industries, including tech companies, real estate appraisal companies, medical device manufacturers, clothing manufacturers, video game companies, ridesharing companies, and university patent licensing.

-Nat joined Thoits Law from an Am Law 100 law firm in Southern California where he was named to the Southern California Rising Stars list by Super Lawyers in 2018 and 2019.
+Nat joined Thoits Law from an Am Law 100 law firm in Southern California.
+He has been named a Rising Star by Super Lawyers each year from 2018 to 2020.

 Relevant experience includes: